Our complete travel packing list, based on personal experience from 6 trips to the polar regions, on what to wear in Antarctica.

-If you’re travelling with another company and you’re interested in the birdlife in particular, it’s worth picking up your own pair to take with you to Antarctica.
+If you’re interested in birdlife in particular, it’s worth picking up your own pair to take with you to Antarctica.

 When you do your land and zodiac excursions you’ll need something to carry your camera gear in, and perhaps an extra layer in case the weather changes.

-If you’re carrying a lot of camera equipment like us you’ll want a large, dedicated camera bag like the Manfrotto Bumblebee 230.
+If you’re carrying a lot of camera equipment like us you’ll want a large, dedicated camera bag.
 Otherwise any daypack will do that you can stick a few things in.
-We love the Kathmandu Transfer 28L.

 Waterproof Cases For Electronics

 Heavy duty dry bags are a good option.
-If you are sea kayaking you will be given one of these by the crew at One Ocean Expeditions.
+If you are sea kayaking you will be given one of these by the crew at Quark Expeditions.
 Otherwise bring your own that is big enough to put your expensive cameras in.

 Suitcase vs Backpack – Best Luggage For Antarctica